gmc-code/PC-app-development/docs/tk_widgets/tk_text.rst

 Usage
 ---------------

-| The `tkinter.Text` widget provides a versatile multi-line text area that you can use for various purposes.
+| The `tkinter.Text` widget provides a versatile multi-line text area that you can use for various purposes such as comments or descriptions
 | To create a multi-line text widget the general syntax is (assuming import via "import tkinter as tk"):

 .. py:function:: text_widget  = tk.Text(parent, option=value)